exercism/go/concepts/errors/about.md

 ## Custom Error Types

-If you want your error to include more information that just the error message string, you can create a custom error type.
+If you want your error to include more information than just the error message string, you can create a custom error type.
 As mentioned before, everything that implements the `error` interface (i.e. has an `Error() string` method) can serve as an error in Go.

 Usually, a struct is used to create a custom error type.